unrealwork/parcel-delivery-app/README.md

 ## Containerization

-The Solution is deployable via docker compose.
-Each microservice has own Dockerfile which is used in main docker-compose file.
+The Solution is deployable via `docker-compose`.
+Each microservice has its own Dockerfile which is used in the main docker-compose file.
 Health checks are implemented for each service.
-By default, only one service expose a port for an interaction, dependent services are hidden behind docker network.
+By default, only one service exposes a port for an interaction, dependent services are hidden behind the docker network.

-For development purposes solution provides additional compose files which overrides default behaviour:
+For development purposes solution provides additional compose files that override default behavior:

 * `docker-compose.dev.yml` - exposes service ports for local development
-* `docker-compose.ci.yml` - contains CI specific properties which are used during deploy test in CI
+* `docker-compose.ci.yml` - contains CI-specific properties which are used during deploy test in CI

 ### Used technologies

 * Java 17
 * Spring Boot 3
 * Spring Cloud Gateway
+* Spring Cloud Streams
 * Docker
 * Springdoc
 * Testcontainers
-* PostgresSQL
+* PostgreSQL
 * Liquibase
 * Spring Data JPA
 * Kafka